The Bionic Woman: Music

 Jerry Fielding was the regular composer for the series and wrote its opening and closing themes.
 His friend Joe Harnell took over regular music duties midway through season one and wrote new opening and closing themes for season two.
 When Fielding expressed disappointment at this, the show instituted a policy where they used Fielding's opening theme and Harnell's closing theme.
+Harnell's compositions for the program were post-released from 2002-2010 in the compact disc format.
+In 1978, Columbia released a 45 rpm record with Japanese singers performing (in Japanese) "Jaime's Love" and "At The Time of Kindness".

 Home media

 In the UK, Universal released three single-disc volumes of selected episodes of The Bionic Woman in 2001/02.
 Each volume contained three episodes.
 Universal then released the first two full seasons of The Bionic Woman on DVD in the UK and Australia in 2005/06.
 There were no special features on any of the sets.
 Season three was eventually released in the UK by Fabulous Films in December 2012, along with repackaged versions of the first two seasons and a complete 18-disc boxed set of all three seasons.
 These versions contained various special features as found on the Region 1 sets (see below), though the season three release also contains all three of the Bionic reunion movies from the 1980s and 1990s.

 In Germany, Koch Media has released all three seasons on DVD under the name Die Sieben Millionen Dollar Frau (The Seven Million Dollar Woman), though these sets do not contain special features.

 Plans for a North American DVD release were first announced in 2004 by Universal Home Video.
 Those plans were made public via a listing in a TV-DVD release guide sent to retailers, a mention in an otherwise unrelated studio press release, and as a trailer included on a DVD given away through retail chain Best Buy.
 However, that release never happened due to rights issues which prevented both The Bionic Woman and The Six Million Dollar Man from being released on DVD in North America at that time.

 In April 2010, creator Kenneth Johnson said that the rights issues had been solved and he was taping interviews for the DVD.
 On July 15, 2010, Universal Studios announced the release of the first season on DVD in North America, which took place on October 19, 2010.
 Season Two was released on May 17, 2011.
 On October 4, 2011, Universal released The Bionic Woman: The Complete Third & Final Season on Region 1 DVD.

 On October 13, 2015, Universal released The Bionic Woman- The Complete Series on DVD in Region 1.

-The Shout!
-Factory will release the Blu-ray version of the complete series on August 30, 2022.
+Shout!
+Factory released the Blu-ray version of the complete series on August 30, 2022.